 – Bootstrapping is building a company from the ground up with nothing but personal savings and, with luck, the cash coming in from the first sales.

-– What was my foundation for Bootstrapping:
+– What are the foundation for Bootstrapping:

 - Sales is important, starting small, $5K, $10K, eventually become $50K, $100K, creating a reputation of integrity, resilience and commitment, customers will believe in you as well